-College: University of North Georgia - Physics Major
+College: University of North Georgia - Bachelors of Science in Physics

 Club: Lanier Canoe and Kayak Club (LCKC)

 - 2015 World Cup No. 2: 9th in C1 200m semifinal, 8th in C1 500m heats